HenryZhao2020/BouncingDVD/README.md

 # BouncingDVD
-A fun screensaver with a "DVD-Video" logo bouncing around the screen.
+A fun screensaver with a "DVD-Video" logo bouncing around the screen!